Piotr Stokowiec

-Piotr Stokowiec (born 25 May 1972) is a Polish professional football manager and former player who is currently in charge of I liga club Pogoń Grodzisk Mazowiecki.
+Piotr Stokowiec (born 25 May 1972) is a Polish professional football manager and former player who is currently in charge of I liga club Polonia Warsaw.

 Managerial career

+Lechia Gdańsk

 On 5 March 2018, he became the manager of Lechia Gdańsk.

+Zagłębie Lubin

 On 21 December 2021, he returned to Zagłębie Lubin, signing a two-and-a-half-year contract with his former club.
 On 8 November 2022, following five straight league defeats and getting eliminated from the Polish Cup in the round of 32, he was sacked.

+ŁKS Łódź

 On 12 October 2023, Stokowiec was announced as the new manager of ŁKS Łódź.
 At the time of his appointment, they were placed last in the Ekstraklasa table after 11 rounds of the 2023–24 season. ŁKS's form did not improve under Stokowiec, as they failed to record a single win across all competitions before his dismissal on 20 February 2024, following a 0–2 Łódź Derby loss against Widzew Łódź two days prior.

+Pogoń Grodzisk Mazowiecki

 On 17 June 2025, Stokowiec was appointed as manager of I liga newcomers Pogoń Grodzisk Mazowiecki.
+Pogoń's form at the start of the season saw them sitting in fourth place after 13 games played - for his efforts, Stokowiec was named the I liga Coach of the Month in September 2025.
+They finished the 2025–26 season in 11th place.
+On 24 May 2026, hours after the final game of the season against Śląsk Wrocław, it was announced Stokowiec decided not to extend his contract, and would leave the club at the end of June.

+Polonia Warsaw

+On 4 June 2026, Polonia Warsaw announced Stokowiec would return to the club as manager on a three-year contract.

+Private life

+He is married to Magdalena and has three daughters – Zofia, Jagoda, and Antonina.
+He has a brother, Marcin, also a coach.